apecloud/kubeblocks/docs/user_docs/fault_injection/time-fault.md

 # Simulate time faults

 You can use this experiment type to simulate a time offset scenario.
-This document describes how to create a TimeChaos experiment and its associated configuration file.
+This document describes how to create a TimeChaos experiment.

 :::note